neutrons/SNAPRed/.github/PULL_REQUEST_TEMPLATE.md

 If none were given, ask the owner what they are.
 Make sure they format as a checklist in your PR description.
 -->

+**NOTE TO THE REVIEWER** This list is for ease of reference, and does not replace reading the EWM story as part of the review.
+Verify this list matches the EWM story before reviewing.
 - [ ] acceptance criterion 1
 - [ ] acceptance criterion 2